 While researching nurse practitioner schools and programs, students should make sure they are approved by the board of nursing in the state in which they want to practice, as this is a vital part of gaining licensure.

 Nurse practitioner programs are available at the graduate level and typically require students to already have their RN license, though there are bridge programs designed for individuals without no background in nursing.
 Degree options include:

 - Master of Science in Nursing (MSN): MSN degrees represent the baseline entry into nurse practitioner careers.
 In addition to the standard MSN programs, there are also Registered Nurse to MSN (RN-MSN) and Bachelor of Science to MSN (BS-MSN) bridge programs for students without a bachelor's in nursing.
-Full-time students in MSN programs can generally complete there degree in as little as two years, while bridge programs tend to take longer.
+Full-time students in MSN programs can generally complete there degree typically in as little as two years, while bridge programs tend to take longer.

 - Doctor of Nursing Practice (DNP): A DNP degree is a terminal nursing degree, and may take as little as one or two years for those with a master's.
 Students are expected to have work experience as a registered nurse before entering a DNP program.
 Unlike a Ph.D., which is more research-focused, a DNP program focuses on training students for a hands-on care, only armed with more advanced knowledge and skills than those with master's degrees.

 Both MSN and DNP degree programs can help prepare students for state licensure and professional certification.
 Professional certification is usually given for a specific field and can be granted by a number of organizations, such as the Pediatric Nursing Certification Board and the American Nurses Association.
 State licensing requirements and the scope of practice for nurse practitioners vary by state, so students should investigate their state's requirements and prepare accordingly.

 Nurse Practitioner Course Descriptions